JamieBoeing/api-todos/README.md

 ### Models
-    a Todo Schema using Mongoose
+    a Todo Schema using Mongoose that creates an object model to apply the mongoose schema

 ### Routes